Setup and Quick Start

 hls_model.build()

-# Print out the report if you want
+# Optional: print out the report

 hls4ml.report.read_vivado_report('my-hls-test')